hna778/SQL-Porfoio/Nashville Housing/README.md

+## Nashville Housing Market (2013-2019)

-## Project Background
+### Project Background

 This reports presents comprehensive analysis of real estate transactions across Tennesee, with a particular focus on the dynamic housing market of Nashville.
+The primary goal of this analysis is to understand the distribution of property prices and uncover the market trends that reflect inventory levels, pricing dynamics, and the impact of property charateristics.

+### Executive Summary

 The [dataset](https://www.kaggle.com/datasets/swsw1717/nashville-housing-sql-project?select=Nashville+Housing.csv.) covers property transactions recorded between Jan 02, 2013 and Dec 13, 2019, capturing a period of significant growth and market activity in the region.

 The primary goal of this analysis is to understand the distribution of property prices and uncover the market trends that reflect inventory levels, pricing dynamics, and the impact of property charateristics.
 Specifically, the study investigates:
 - Examine the distribution of property prices across different regions and property types.